kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 - [ ] Put tab IDs in CONSTANTS and propagate across the system.
 - [ ] Spellbook Grid - add charges to the bottom left of the grid panel
 - [ ] The XP bar's percentages seem way off.
 Try to get that fixed.
+- [ ] PopOut!
+Compatibility - ensure that events are not being stopped from popagation and than defaults are prevented only when necessary.
+  - [ ] ...

 ## Not Just Tidy 5e settings...
 DND5e settings as well 😱